San Bernardino, California, USA

 Located on the Santa Ana River, San Bernardino is the seat of San Bernardino County.
 It has approximately n 217,000 inhabitants in the city proper as of 2017.
 The San Bernardino metropolitan area (Riverside-San Bernardino-Ontario), also known as the Inland Empire, comprised 4,622,361 residents as of the 2018 US Census Bureau Estimate.

 San Bernardino's rapid transit network consists of a single bus rapid transit service.
-It also has two commuter rail lines.
+It also has three commuter rail lines.

 Opened 2014, the sbX consists of a bus rapid transit service that serves the city of San Bernardino, California and the surrounding suburbs.